ROBERT SIEGEL, HOST:

-Well, Dr. Paul Appelbaum is professor of psychiatry, medicine and law at Columbia University.
+Dr. Paul Appelbaum is a professor of psychiatry, medicine and law at Columbia University.
 He's quoted in today's New York Times, calling that provision a major change in the presumption of confidentiality inherent in mental health treatment.
 I spoke with Dr. Appelbaum today and I asked him how he understands what he's obligated to do under this new provision.

 DR. PAUL APPELBAUM: It would require me or any other mental health professional to report, essentially, to an agent of the state any of my patients who have suicidal or homicidal thoughts and about whom I'm concerned that they're possibly going to act on those thoughts.